-Strength training does have an effect on metabolism.
+Whether you go with dumbbell-only workouts, military press, seated tricep press, or hitting hard in the smith machine, strength training does have an effect on metabolism.
 For instance, it is estimated that each pound of muscle burns around six calories per day at rest (2).
 For reference, one pound of fat burns around two calories per day at rest.

 However, you should always keep in mind that these numbers don’t represent everyone since we heavily differ.